olivier-carrere/techwriterblog/src/content/blog/ai-translation-legacy-technical-docs.md

 Translating large sets of legacy documentation is always a challenge.
 Professional human translation ensures quality, but it is time-consuming and costly—especially when dealing with dozens or even hundreds of Markdown files, diagrams, and embedded metadata.

-For your [Redaction Technique legacy website](https://docs.redaction-technique.org/), you can set up an **AI-based iterative workflow** that automates much of the heavy lifting while still leaving space for human refinement.
+For my [Redaction Technique legacy website](https://docs.redaction-technique.org/), I set up an **AI-based iterative workflow** that automates much of the heavy lifting while still leaving space for human refinement.

 ![Plastic colorful springs illustrating iterative workflows](/images/blog/ai-translation-legacy-technical-docs-large.webp)